csula/cs3220-spring-2018/notes/homeworks/homework3.md

 ## Deliverables

-* Finish up the public site integration with meta data update
-* Define schema for events, resources
+* Change generators to read data from MySQL

 ## Description